I recently read this statement over the net. Evangelizing missteps, the whole learning process turns into success.

 Fear to failure

-Fear to failure can be a really big force that blows your mind, even making you to think about giving up your goals and projects.
-It can be frustrating and you can be tempted to abandon your dream.
+Fear to failure can be a really big force that blows your mind, even pushing you to leave your goals and projects.
+It can be frustrating and you can be tempted to abandon your dreams.

-Otherwise, walk toward your ideas accomplishing big challenges, developing yourself in your areas of interest and, even, failing in your learning process, can be far more rewarding than simply accept your comfortable position, doing what you already know and getting same inputs/outputs once and again.
+Otherwise, walking toward your ideas accomplishing challenges, developing yourself in your areas of interest and, even, failing in your learning process, it can be far more rewarding than simply accept your comfortable position, doing what you already know and getting same inputs/outputs once and again.

-Doing hard choices, trying to find new ideas and accepting you have done (and will do) mistakes, is a very healthy way to find your right path.
+Making hard choices, trying to find new ideas and accepting you have/will do mistakes, is a very healthy way to find your right path.

 If you really find yourself interested in anything, and you would like to find your spot doing that, you should definitively just walk in that direction.
-Look for information, enroll in courses, workshops, investigate, learn, fail, try again… Just put all your energies on that.
-Work hard and keep going.
+Look for information, enroll in courses, workshops, research, learn, fail, try again… Just put all your energies on that.
+Work hard and keep doing.
 Remember: failure is the new success.